objektwerks/scala/README.md

 2. **IDE:** Roughly 80% of developers in the Scala space use Jetbrains Intellij IDEA ( https://www.jetbrains.com/idea/ ).
  The community edition is free, while the ultimate edition is subscription based.
 The Scala Eclipse IDE ( http://scala-ide.org ) is a poor alternative, IMHO.
 VS Code with Metals is a young and upcoming lightweight option.
 To each his/her own.;)
-3. **Scala Build Tool:** Known as SBT ( https://www.scala-sbt.org/1.x/docs/index.html ), it’s a build and dependency management tool that can do so much more via plugins.
+3. **SBT:** Also known as Scala Build Tool ( https://www.scala-sbt.org/1.x/docs/index.html ), SBT is a build and dependency management tool that can do so much more via plugins.
 It’s similar to Maven and Gradle, but Scala focused.
 It’s a must have!
 4. **Maven Repository:** SBT requires network access to the public Maven Repository ( https://mvnrepository.com ) to obtain versioned libraries.
 A continually updated copy of the public Maven Repository can be set up and maintained internally via